aristocratos/bpytop/README.md

 #* Show process memory as bytes instead of percent
 proc_mem_bytes=True

+#* Sets the CPU stat shown in upper half of the CPU graph, "total" is always available, see:
+#* https://psutil.readthedocs.io/en/latest/#psutil.cpu_times for attributes available on specific platforms.
+#* Select from a list of detected attributes from the options menu
+cpu_graph_upper="total"

+#* Sets the CPU stat shown in lower half of the CPU graph, "total" is always available, see:
+#* https://psutil.readthedocs.io/en/latest/#psutil.cpu_times for attributes available on specific platforms.
+#* Select from a list of detected attributes from the options menu
+cpu_graph_lower="total"

+#* Toggles if the lower CPU graph should be inverted.
+cpu_invert_lower=True

+#* Set to True to completely disable the lower CPU graph.
+cpu_single_graph=False

+#* Shows the system uptime in the CPU box.
+show_uptime=True

 #* Check cpu temperature, needs "osx-cpu-temp" on MacOS X.
 check_temp=True